Community Payback Orders

-The Court cannot impose a CPO without taking account of a report from an officer of a local authority".
-Given the possible conditions / requirements that can be imposed through a CPO the nature of the assessment undertaken by the officer of a local authority will be different to our current CJSWR assessment practices.
+The Court cannot impose a Community Payback Order (CPO) without taking account of a report from an officer of a local authority.
+Given the possible conditions/requirements that can be imposed through a CPO the nature of the assessment undertaken by the officer of a local authority will be different to our current Criminal Justice Social Work Report (CJSWR) assessment practices.

 An offender supervision requirement is mandatory when the following requirements are imposed by the Court:

 - a programme requirement;

 - a residence requirement;